There's a hidden risk in every Intimate-Marital (I-M) relationship.

 George’s involvement with others might well suggest to Melanie that George puts this relationship above the relationship he has with her, at least during the party.
 Granted, it’s only a short-lived involvement but it’s one that will result in a violation of primacy.

 As you can now see this could happen frequently and without any awareness on the part of George and Melanie.
-That is why primacy is a constant and hidden source of problems in the I-M relationship.
+That is why status is a constant and hidden source of problems in the I-M relationship.

-Also you’ll need to become alert to those vulnerable situations when primacy is most likely to take place, for example, events wherein socialization is present.
+Also you’ll need to become alert to those vulnerable situations when status is most likely to take place, for example, events wherein socialization is present.
 Then you should pay attention to whom or what matters most to you.

 To find out more about this topic, check out my book which explains the I-M Relationship.